-Perhaps you've considered venturing into the world of real estate investment yourself, and are drawn to the idea of becoming a rental property owner.
-With homeownership rates at their lowest levels in 50 years, now might be good time to explore that opportunity.
+Perhaps you've considered venturing into the world of real estate investment yourself and are drawn to the idea of becoming a rental property owner.
+With homeownership rates at their lowest levels in 50 years, now might be a good time to explore that opportunity.

 With renter households growing at a faster rate than owner households, landlords are at an advantage in the rental market.
 With the current investment potential of real estate, you may want to take a good look at the benefits.

 There are several benefits to owning a rental property, one of the main attractions being that it can provide a source of passive income.
 For some landlords, pride of ownership may be part of the allure.
 It can be rewarding to be able to confidently manage and make decisions concerning the property you own.
 Others may be more interested in the monetary benefits as well as the security of owning rental property.

 The key to success as a beginner rental property investor is learning how to assess the value of properties, choosing the right location, understanding market conditions, and most importantly, finding great tenants.
 If you meet these criteria, you can be better prepared to reap the benefits of owning rental property.

 Here are a few perks to becoming a landlord:

 Perhaps the biggest benefit to owning rental property is that it's a passive income source.
 This means that it is recurring income that requires relatively little effort to maintain.
 It can be an attractive option for people looking to make some money on the side or even as additional financial security during retirement.
 Additionally, rental income may be taxed differently than employment income.

 Of course, you'll want to work out all the cash flows before investing in rental property.
 In order to better ensure that being a landlord is more likely to be profitable for you, you'll need to factor in all your expenses.
 Once you have an idea of your cash flow, you'll want to assess whether the numbers suggest you're likely to be able to make a consistent income on the property before purchasing.